FidelElie/FiDev/apps/home/src/content/music/2018-06-03/asap-rocky-testing.md

 Also the biggest problem with the project is that it lacks the quotables that makes Rocky a serious rapper.
 When you have bars like:

+:lyrics[
-> This year, I turned into a racist,
+  This year, I turned into a racist,
-> All i want to see is green faces,
+  All i want to see is green faces,
-> All I want to count is green numbers,
+  All I want to count is green numbers,
-> That shit is weird looking like the matrix,
+  That shit is weird looking like the matrix,
+][
--Taken from Electric Body (feat.
-Schoolboy Q)
+  Electric Body (feat.
+Schoolboy Q):6br4Pc0BzU6dTD5fEmks2i ]

 When compared to some of what I heard on this album some of it wasn't even comprehensible or don't even make sense:

+:lyrics[
-> Homeboy you ain't know (ends where they buck shot)
-> Had a bitch suckin' on a lollipop at the bus stop
-> Green Glock, Red Glock (buck shot) ??????????
+  Homeboy you ain't know (ends where they buck shot) Had a bitch suckin' on a lollipop at the bus stop Green Glock, Red Glock (buck shot) ??????????
--Taken from Buck Shot - TESTING
+][
+  Buck Shots:6ImrWnhjEOw5re3cGLMIHJ
+]

 Glocks do not shoot buck shots!!!!
 Like what is this bar talking about?
 This is part of the problem with this album.
 I have no problem with swag rapping, which I usually hold the A$AP